Playfair Mining (CVE:PLY) Stock Price Down 20% – Should You Sell?

-Playfair Mining Ltd. (CVE:PLY – Get Free Report)’s share price traded down 20% during mid-day trading on Monday .
+Playfair Mining Ltd. (CVE:PLY – Get Free Report) shares dropped 20% during mid-day trading on Monday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-301,700 shares traded hands during trading, an increase of 113% from the average session volume of 141,866 shares.
+Approximately 301,700 shares changed hands during trading, an increase of 113% from the average daily volume of 141,866 shares.
 The stock had previously closed at C$0.03.

 Playfair Mining Ltd., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties.
 It explores for copper, zinc, and nickel.
 The company holds a 100% interest in the Grey River Tungsten property that consisting of various mineral claims covering an area of 1,750 hectares located in southern Newfoundland, Canada; and holds a 100% interest in the RKV Cu-Co-Ni Project located in in south-central Norway.